-You should visit your GP if you notice any changes in the skin of your nipple or areola (the darker area of skin around the nipple).
+You should see your GP if you notice any changes in the skin of your nipple or areola.

-As Paget's disease is a form of breast cancer, the sooner it's diagnosed, the better the outcome is likely to be.
+As Paget's disease of the nipple is associated with breast cancer, the sooner it's diagnosed, the better the outcome is likely to be.

-See your GP if you develop a lump in your breast.
-While most breast lumps are not cancerous, it's important you have it checked out.
+Also see your GP if you develop a lump in your breast.
+Although most breast lumps aren't cancerous, it's important to have them checked out.

 Treating Paget's disease

 Surgery is the main treatment for Paget's disease of the nipple.
 Depending on whether the cancer has spread, surgery will either involve removing the whole breast (a mastectomy), or the nipple and areola with the breast tissue underneath them (a central excision).